LIPSASHARMA/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 ### What metric or metrics are you going to test?
+The test should be performed on h/w fuel efficiency, horsepower and the safety ratings of the car.

 ### What is the null hypothesis or alternative hypothesis?
+Null Hypothesis: Mean of safety rating is zero.
+Alternate Hypothesis: Mean of safety rating is not zero.

 ### What statistical test would you use to test the hypothesis?
 And why?
+I think I would use MLR (Multiple Linear Regression) as it will show the variables impact on the ratings of the MechaCar.

 ### What data is needed to run the statistical test?
+A random sample data of more than thirty observatio would be needed for MechaCar and its competitor.